jennieablog/jennieablog.github.io/_posts/2020-06-11-django-guide-part-3.md

 <br><br>

-#### Great job! 🥳
+## Great job! 🥳
 Hey, you're simply amazing for making it this far.
 By now you should be able to run a functional blog site.
 On the next and final part, you will finally see what you made live on the internet.
+Click [here]({{ site.baseurl }}/2020/06/14/django-guide-part-4.html) to proceed!